 Plants associated with her name include Populus balsamifera 'Vita Sackville-West'.

 Some people call Dr. Alex Shigo the "Father of Modern Arboriculture."
 He has spent his career studying, dissecting, lecturing and writing about trees.
 He has a Ph.D. in plant pathology from the University of West Virginia and started work with the U.S. Forestry Service in the early 1950's.
-He eventually became the organizations chief scientist and has lectured extensively around the world.
+He eventually became the organizations chief scientist and lectured extensively around the world.

 His books include "A New Tree Biology", "Modern Arboriculture", "Tree Pruning", and "100 Tree Myths."

 A Zen priest and probably the most important figure in Japanese medieval garden design.
-His work marked the real watershed between the traditional and Pure-Land forms of gardens and the later gardens that developed under the influence of Zen and the tea ceremony.
+His work marked a watershed between the traditional and Pure-Land forms of gardens and the later gardens that developed under the influence of Zen and the tea ceremony.
 His gardens include the pond and waterfall at Tentyuji (Kyoto), the small garden at Toji-in (Kyoto) and the moss gardens at Saiho-ji (Kyoto).

-Plants he is credited with introducing to Europe include Buddleja davidii, Cynoglossum amabile, and Rhododendron tatsiense.
+Plants he is credited with introducing to Europe include Buddleja davidii, Cynoglossum amabile, Rhododendron tatsiense.
 Aster souliei, Rhododendron souliei and Primula souliei are named in his honor.

 German nurseryman working in Vomero, Italy near Naples.